 Royal Caribbean resumed Alaska cruises in July; the rest of the line's fleet began gradually restarting its U.S. sailings starting with the Freedom of the Seas, which departed from Miami July 2.

-Princess Cruises resumed Alaska sailings July 25; other itineraries are suspended through at least Sept.
-25. The Island Princess and Diamond Princess will resume Caribbean and Japan sailings in the spring.
+Princess Cruises resumed Alaska sailings July 25.
+The Grand Princess departed from Los Angeles on Sept.
+25; the rest of the line's ships will gradually resume sailing later this fall.
+The Island Princess and the Diamond Princess will resume trips in the Caribbean and in Japan in the spring.

 The new cruise line has postponed the maiden sailing of the 2,700-passenger Scarlet Lady until Oct.
 6.